adaltas/node-krb5/README.md

 npm install krb5
 ```

 Python 2 must be available in your path.
 You can check it by running `python --version`.
 It should something like "Python 2.7.16".
-If not, you must ensure that python 2 is used, for by placing back the original path: `PATH="/usr/bin:$PATH" npm install`
+If not, you must ensure that python 2 is used, for by placing back the original path: `PATH="/usr/bin:$PATH" npm install`.

 ### Windows